Developer(s) – SnoutUp Games

 Gameplay – 8/10

-Where this game’s real strength lies is undoubtedly in it’s gameplay; indeed as should be the case with any game in my opinion.
-The object is to kill as many enemies as possible before the player character’s health runs out.
+Where this game’s real strength lies is undoubtedly in its gameplay; indeed as should be the case with any game in my opinion.
+The object of Iron Snout is to kill as many enemies as possible before the player character’s health runs out.
 It seems like a simple enough objective, but as I alluded to, there is a certain depth to it that makes it much easier said than done.
 Different kinds of enemies can appear on-screen at any given time, forcing players to have to strategize in accordance with what they are faced with.
 It forces players to largely have to think on their feet, which sets this game apart from a typical Flash game.
 The stratagem involved was most certainly a welcome addition.

 Controls – 10/10

 The game’s control scheme is as simple as a control scheme could possibly get, and therefore, a player’s level of success is measured by how quickly and sharply they can react to what is on the screen at any given time.
 The only buttons involved are the directional buttons of the PC keyboard, which keeps controlling the game thankfully simple for how much there is to have to think about whilst playing.